RockRoller01/skinninginfo/resources/japanese_text_on_the_default_skin.md

 ---
 layout: resources
-title: Japanese Text on the Default Skin
 description: Japanese Text on the Default Skin
-current: Resources | Japanese Text
+title: Resources | Japanese Text
 ---

 # Japanese Text on the Default Skin